|Printer friendly version of Reg. H-2009-02 (Revised) (115.83 KB)

-As used in this regulation:
+As used in this Rule:

-A. “Actuarial Certification” means a written and signed statement by a member in good standing of the American Academy of Actuaries, or other individual acceptable to the Commissioner, that an insurer is in compliance with the provisions of this regulation, based upon the individual’s examination and including a review of the appropriate records and the actuarial assumptions and methods used by the insurer in establishing attachment points and other applicable determinations in conjunction with the provision of health care stop loss insurance coverage.
+“Actuarial Certification” means a written and signed statement by a member in good standing of the American Academy of Actuaries, or other individual acceptable to the Commissioner, that an insurer is in compliance with the provisions of this Rule, based upon the individual’s examination and including a review of the appropriate records and the actuarial assumptions and methods used by the insurer in establishing attachment points and other applicable determinations in conjunction with the provision of health care stop loss insurance coverage.

-B. “Attachment Point” means the claims amount incurred by a group health plan beyond which the health care stop loss insurer incurs a liability for payment.
+“Attachment Point” means the claims amount incurred by a group health plan beyond which the health care stop loss insurer incurs a liability for payment.

-E. “Expected Claims” means the amount of claims that, in the absence of a health care stop loss policy or other insurance, are projected to be incurred by a group health plan.
+“Expected Claims” means the amount of claims that, in the absence of a health care stop loss policy or other insurance, are projected to be incurred by a group health plan.

-F. “Health Care Stop Loss Insurance” means insurance or other risk-transfer arrangement that is purchased by a group health plan or by the sponsor or trustee of such plan (or by any guarantor or indemnitor thereof other than a licensed insurance company or reinsurer), to limit the exposure of such person against losses sustained by such plan.
+“Health Care Stop Loss Insurance” means insurance or other risk-transfer arrangement that is purchased by a group health plan or by the sponsor or trustee of such plan (or by any guarantor or indemnitor thereof other than a licensed insurance company or reinsurer), to limit the exposure of such person against losses sustained by such plan.

-G. “Insurer” means any insurance company, including a captive insurance company formed or licensed under Chapter 141 of Title 8, Vermont Statutes Annotated (other than a pure captive), health maintenance organization, nonprofit hospital service corporation and nonprofit medical service corporation, and to the extent permitted by federal law, a risk retention group chartered and licensed in any state.
+“Insurer” means any insurance company, including a captive insurance company formed or licensed under Chapter 141 of Title 8, Vermont Statutes Annotated (other than a pure captive), health maintenance organization, nonprofit hospital service corporation and nonprofit medical service corporation, and to the extent permitted by federal law, a risk retention group chartered and licensed in any state.